Battle of the Wilderness: Getty and Hancock at Orange Plank Road

 Visibility was limited near Orange Plank Road, and officers had difficulty controlling men and maintaining formations.
 Attackers would move blindly and noisily forward, becoming targets for concealed defenders.
-Unable to duplicate the surprise that was achieved by Ewell on the Turnpike, A.P.
+Unable to duplicate the surprise that was achieved by Ewell on the turnpike, A.P.
 Hill's approach was detected from the Chewning farm location of Crawford's 3rd Division of the V Corps.
 Crawford notified Meade, and his message arrived at Meade's headquarters around 10:15 am.

 Crawford sent the 13th Pennsylvania Reserve Regiment (a.k.a. the Bucktails) as skirmishers toward Hill, but Hammond's line was falling apart before the Bucktails arrived near the Orange Plank Road.
 Crawford did not support his Pennsylvanians, and instead worked to solidify his position at the Chewning Farm and get ready to assist in the Orange Turnpike fighting.
 By the time this was accomplished, Hammond was beyond helping.
 Meade's army was in danger if Hill could push Hammond beyond Brock Road and take control of the intersection (Orange Plank and Brock roads).
 That would cause Warren's V Corps to have large enemy forces on two sides, and Hancock's II Corps could get isolated from the rest of Meade's army.

 Although Hancock was not far from the intersection of Orange Plank Road and Brock Road, he would have to move 4 mi on a twisting road that was a narrow wagon route.
-The VI Corps lead division of Brigadier General George W. Getty was waiting at Wilderness Tavern, so at 10:30 am Meade sent it to defend the important intersection until Hancock could get there.
+The VI Corps's lead division of Brigadier General George W. Getty was waiting at Wilderness Tavern, so at 10:30 am Meade sent it to defend the important intersection until Hancock could get there.
 Hammond's 500-man cavalry force, employing repeating carbines and fighting dismounted, succeeded in slowing Hill's approach.
 However, Hammond's small force was vastly outnumbered and continued to gradually retreat east.